Sedalia Golf Course

 Par 3

 This downhill par 3 is a real birdie opportunity.
-The large green and the fact that it is only 160 yards make this an easy 3 that usually plays a club short.
-Aim for the flag and try to ignore the greenside bunkers.
+The large green & the fact that it is only 160 yards make this an easy 3 that usually plays a club short.
+Aim for the flag & try to ignore the greenside bunkers.
 Don't be too aggressive going for a back pin, a hazard lurks behind the green to swallow up any ball over the green.
-If you can keep from going over you are well on your way to an easy par.
+If you can keep from going over, you are well on your way to a possible birdie & easy par.

 Hole #18